Automattic/wp-calypso/packages/composite-checkout/README.md

 - `showSuccessMessage: (string) => null`.
 A function that will display a message with a "success" type.
 - `onEvent?: (action) => null`.
 A function called for all sorts of events in the code.
 The callback will be called with a [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action).
 - `paymentMethods: object[]`: An array of [Payment Method objects](#payment-methods).
 - `registry?: object`.
 An object returned by [createRegistry](#createRegistry).
-If not provided, a default registry will be created.
+If not provided, the default registry will be used.
 - `isLoading?: boolean`.
 If set and true, the form will be replaced with a loading placeholder.

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.